Lorenzo Turchi-Floris

-Lorenzo Turchi-Floris is an Italian composer, conductor, pianist and teacher.
+Lorenzo Turchi-Floris is an Italian composer, conductor, pianist and professor.

 Biography

 He graduated in piano, composition and orchestra conducting at the "Conservatorio di Musica Giuseppe Verdi" (Turin, Italy).
 He studied piano in Rome with Debora Varesco and then continued his studies in Russia at the Rachmaninov Musical Institute with Viktor K. Merzhanov.

 He has studied conducting, counterpoint, instrumentation and analysis at the Haute école de musique de Genève.

-He teaches Piano at the Istituto Superiore di Studi Musicali G. Briccialdi of Terni.
+He is piano professor at the State Conservatory of Music "Giulio Briccialdi" of Terni.

 His recordings as a pianist, composer and conductor have been published by Generason (France), SMB (France), Rendre Présent (France), SOTA (USA) and Brilliant Classics (Netherlands).

 Conductor

 In 1997 he created the Orchestre Symphonique du Mont-Blanc (OSMB), the first Symphonic Orchestra in the Haute-Savoie region in France.
 From 1998 to 2013 he has been the artistic director of its Orchestra and Choir.

-Since 2008 he is the artistic director of the Musicfor international and he devotes much of his musical activity to the development and support of the most disadvantaged areas in the world (such as Mozambique, Haiti, Angola, and South Africa) planning music schools.
+Since 2008 he is the artistic director of the Musicfor International and he devotes much of his musical activity to the development and support of the most disadvantaged areas in the world (such as Mozambique, Haiti, Angola, South Africa and Ivory Coast) planning music schools.